The Parole and Probation Department of the Nevada Department of Public Safety is responsible for your supervision.

 You should visit your parole or probation officer as quickly as possible upon release from prison or parole; make it your first stop.
 Their offices are located at: 475 Valley Road, Reno, NV 89512.
 This is just off of 4th Street, a block from the Reno Transit Center's 4th Street Station, between Evans and Wells Ave.
 You may call and ask to speak with the Duty Officer or your parole/probation officer is you know his or her name by calling: 775-684-2300.
 Please get off on the right foot with your parole/probation officer.
 This is a relationship that can work for you or against you.
 It's your choice.
 Please make the right one.

-Sierra Sage Region of Narcotics Anonymous Reno/Sparks: 775-322-7811 Call for locations and schedules
+Sierra Sage Region of Narcotics Anonymous Reno/Sparks: 775-322-7811 Call them for locations and daily meeting schedules

 Northern Nevada General Information Source: call 211